First Day Kids Vitamins and Behavior, ADHD Claims

 In 2021, the National Advertising Division (NAD) brought a case against First Day Life Inc. about unsubstantiated claims they made in ads.
 You can read the press release here.

-These claims include ad copy like: “Million of kids in the US are hyperactive.
+“Million of kids in the US are hyperactive.
 They’re distracted & impulsive.
 But there’s a secret cause that has just been discovered: Nutritional Deficiencies. […].”

-Here’s another one: “Hey Mom, give yourself a tantrum free day this Mother’s Day!
+“Hey Mom, give yourself a tantrum free day this Mother’s Day!
 Our vitamins help little one’s stay focused and improves behavioral issues.” (sic)

 Testimonials from other parents were also shared that included claims about helping with ADHD symptoms.

-The NAD basically said these kinds of claims need to be backed up by scientific evidence.
 First Day’s response was they “respectfully disagree” but would comply with the recommendations to stop using these ads.
-That was in mid-2021.

 Recent First Day Behavioral Claims